Pre-Departure Student Guide

 Travel to New York City requires a higher level of vigilance and self-awareness, but our students rarely experience difficulties.
 When students want to go check out a museum or a new restaurant in NYC, there are convenient transportation options close to campus.
 For day trips, students must ensure they’re back on campus in time for curfew.
 You can always call the emergency number if you experience any difficulties traveling to or from the city.
 Travel off campus will be closely monitored.

-Note: Students in grades 9, 10, and Bridge Program are not permitted to travel to New York City unless they are on a school-sponsored trip or traveling with a parent or guardian.
+Note: Students in grades 9, 10, and the Preparation Program are not permitted to travel to New York City unless they are on a school-sponsored trip or traveling with a parent or guardian.
 Taxis and rideshare apps--including Uber and Lyft--are not permitted for students in any grade level.
 Violations of this expectation will result in disciplinary actions.

 Settling in

 Leaving home at your age and travelling to study and live in a boarding school with young people from all over the world is exciting and transformative, but it can also be challenging.
 Don’t worry if it takes you some time to adjust.
 Adapting to a new environment, schedule, people and even homework takes time and patience.
-It also takes a support network of adults here on campus, in addition to your parents back home, to work together to see you through until you are fully on your feet.
+It also takes a support network of adults here on campus, in addition to your family back home, to work together to see you through until you are fully on your feet.

 Residential Advisors, Dorm Heads and University & Academic Advisors (UAA's) will interact with you most, especially at first.
 Go to these adults with questions and needs, but always feel free to ask any adult for support.
 Once classes begin, students also have teachers and a dedicated faculty advisor for support.